UANATACA/ONESHOT-REPO/oneshot_gui.md

 </br>

-> STEP 2: Create folders to store settings and logs outside docker image.
+> STEP 2: Extract and copy One-Shot Optimizer zip content to the server.

-Create a local folder and extract all .zip content here.
+Extract all `oneshot_optimizer_docker.zip` content in a local folder.

 Move One-Shot Optimizer folder to the path **/opt** in the server.